A topic from the subject of Physical Chemistry in Chemistry.

 Main Concepts:

-Each orbital is characterized by three quantum numbers:
+Each orbital is characterized by four quantum numbers:

 The Aufbau Principle and Hund's Rule help predict the electron configuration of atoms.
 The Aufbau Principle states that electrons fill orbitals in order of increasing energy.
-Hund's Rule states that electrons fill orbitals with the same energy separately, with parallel spins.
+Hund's Rule states that electrons fill orbitals with the same energy (same n and l) individually before pairing up, and with parallel spins (maximizing total spin).

 The quantum state of an atom is fully described by the set of quantum numbers for all of its electrons.
 This information is essential for understanding the chemical properties of elements and the formation of molecules.